cassiobolba/Data-Engineering/Snowflake/readme.md

 - on Manage DB create a separate schema to save pipes
 - create the copy command and test it
 - create the pipe AS the copy
-- describe the pipe to find out the notification resource and copy it
+- describe the pipe to find out the column notification_channel and copy it
 ```sql
 --Create schema to keep things organized
 CREATE OR REPLACE SCHEMA MANAGE_DB.pipes